Today I want to go over how to survive your first-ever Army ruck march!

 Do a lot of squats, lunges, leg lifts, flutter kicks and everything you can think of to train your legs to be stronger.

-You will be doing a lot of running throughout basic training, so that will help you out tremendously with leg workout.
+You will do a lot of running throughout basic training, which will help you tremendously with leg workouts.

 2.)
 The next thing you will need to focus on to help you survive your first ruck march is hydration.

-You have to make sure you stay hydrated so you don’t end up passing out!
+You have to ensure you stay hydrated so you don’t pass out.

-Staying hydrated will help keep you from cramping, which is the worse feeling to get while on a ruck march by the way!
+Staying hydrated will help keep you from cramping, which is the worst feeling to get while on a ruck march.

-3.)
-Wearing the right size boots!
-This is a big thing to keep in mind, in the Army, the boots run a little different from your regular shoe size.
+In the Army, the boots run slightly different from your regular shoe size.

-So make sure you get a boot that isn’t too big, and isn’t fitted perfect!
+So make sure you get a boot that isn’t too big and isn’t fitted perfectly.

 If your boots are fitted, you will hurt your feet pretty badly, and if your boots are too big, you will get blisters like nobody’s business!